Pfullingen: History

-In a donation of Otto I, Holy Roman Emperor in the year 1015 Pfullingen was first documented.
+In a deed of donation of Otto I, Holy Roman Emperor in the year 937 Pfullingen was first documented.

-Towards the end of the 14th century, Pfullingen lost due to the cities wars his town privileges to the city of Reutlingen and was captured.
+Towards the end of the 14th century, Pfullingen lost due to the cities wars his town privileges to the city of Reutlingen and was captured and destroyed.

-The Poor Clares Monastery in Pfullingen was founded in 1250 by two sisters, Mechtild and Irmel, from the family of minor nobility in Pfullingen.
+The Monastery in Pfullingen was founded in 1250 by two sisters, Mechtild and Irmel, from a family of minor nobility in Pfullingen.
 The Holy Roman Emperors granted it preferential rights and freedoms.
 The monastery Hofmeister also managed the monastery's properties at Genkingen and Reicheneck.
 During the Reformation, the monastery was dissolved and disintegrated.
 In 1793 the ruins were completely removed.

 In 1487 the last lord of Pfullingen, Caspar Remp, sold his holdings including castle and all goods to Eberhard I, Duke of Württemberg, thus, the town came under control of Württemberg.
 Together with the villages Unter-and Oberhausen, Honau, Lichtenstein, Holzelfingen and Kleinengstingen Pfullingen formed an Unteramt which became part of Oberamt of Urach.

 During the Thirty Years' War Pfullingen was, from 1635 to 1648 with short interruptions, the administrative headquarters of Pfandherren ("pledge lords") of Achalm and thus part of Further Austria.
 The Austrian manager resided in the castle.
 This was attacked by the commander of Württemberg fortress Hohentwiel, Konrad Widerholt, and was badly damaged.
 With the Peace of Westphalia Pfullingen returned to Württemberg.
 The monastery was vacated.

 In 1699 Pfullingen again received town privileges and was raised to a monastery office.
 In 1806 it was incorporated into the Oberamt Reutlingen.
 In 1824 the town of Pfullingen had 3,435 inhabitants.
 The hydropower of the Echaz made very early industrialization possible.
 Already in 1830 were counted 22 water engines.
 The formerly dominant agriculture fell sharply, also former viticulture does not longer exist today.